Alluxio/alluxio/docs/en/contributor/Contributor-Getting-Started.md

 to indicate that you are working on the issue.
 You should always assign a ticket to yourself this way before you start working on it, so others in the community know you are working on the ticket.
+The New Contributor issues are created for new contributors to try the whole contribution process, so please take only one of them.

 Notice that all New Contributor issues on Github are assigned with a number.
 The number can be found after the issue title, like `#123`.